 The first phones more like our modern versions were simply a speaker and a mic.
 There were no buttons or dials.
 Calling someone meant having a human switchboard operator patch your call.

 Around 1888, Almon Brown Strowger, a mortician in Kansas City, was losing business because a switchboard operator was routing Strowger’s customers to her own husband, a competing mortician.
-So, Strowger did what any mortician would have done; he created the first dialing, automatically switching rotary phone (Slate.com).
-Despite his innovation, the country continued to use switchboard infrastructure throughout much of the 20th century (CultureXchange1.wordpress.com).
+So, Strowger did what any mortician would have done; he created the first dialing, automatically switching rotary phone.
+Despite his innovation, the country continued to use switchboard infrastructure for quite some time.

 Cutting the Cord and Pushing Buttons